Take the challenge to win up to $200!

 Intro

-This guide is your go to place for information about participating in the Beginning Spacecraft Competition.
-You will find information about the different stages of the process and what you will have to do to move forward.
+This guide is your go to place for information about participating in the Beginner Spacecraft Competition.
+You will find information about the different stages of the process and what you will need to do to move forward.

 Summary - How to Build Your Spacecraft